ctrager/budoco/README.md

 ### 2) Install dotnet core 5 sdk

-Skip to step 3 if this is already installed.
+Skip to step 3 if you already have the dotnet core 5 sdk installed.

 I used the instructions here in Nov 2020: https://docs.microsoft.com/en-us/dotnet/core/install/linux-ubuntu#2004-